 It’s important to acknowledge the fact that the scrap value of your gold will always be considerably less than the value of it when it’s melted down.
 If you can stomach that, then go ahead.
 Otherwise, it might be more beneficial to sell your jewelry as-is.

 8. Use Your Leverage

 If you’re pawning gold, you’ve got something people want, so use that to your advantage.
 Shop around at different pawn shops or jewelers.
 Leverage their appraisals against each other to get the best deal.

 Just remember to be patient.
-You’ll make more money this way and never take a lowball offer again.
+You’ll make more money this way.

 Ready to Part with Your Gold?